roba269/CarND-Vehicle-Detection-Submit/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I mostly adpated the `find_car()` function in the course material, with a small modification to support xstart/xstop range.
+See the code in Cell #x in the notebook.

+Specifically, I chose two different scales with 50% overlap:
+1) 0.75, which is used for detecting the far-away cars
+3) 1.5, which is used for general scanning of the whole range

+I chose these scales mostly by trial-and-error.
+Based on my experient, this combination can provide acceptable accuracy.

+Below are the windows for two scales:

+![alt text][scale1]
-![alt text][image3]
+![alt text][scale2]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The straight-forward sliding window implementation will be slow, because of a lot of duplicated HOG calculation.
+The speed optimization is to calucate all the HOG features in one batch, as in the function `find_car()`.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using the L-channel of LUV colorspace HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt text][find_car_windows]
 ---

 ### Video Implementation